2005–06 Middlesbrough F.C. season: Second knockout phase

 They were drawn against Stuttgart in the next round, a tough match for this stage of the competition.
 Middlesbrough produced a fantastic 2–1 away win in the first leg, but had to endure a nervy second leg where they lost 1–0 to progress on away goals.

 In the next round Boro faced Roma, another difficult match.
 However, despite two very close matches, Middlesbrough again drew 2–2 over the two legs, and again progressed on away goals.

 Boro faced F.C.
 Basel in the quarter-finals.
 The first leg didn't go to plan, seeing Boro lose 2–0 and facing a tricky task in the home leg.
 They made the worst possible start in the return leg, conceding an early goal, and needed four to go through to the semi-finals.
 This sparked an amazing comeback and goals from Viduka(2) and Hasselbaink brought Boro level, but they were still losing on away goals.
 With time running out, Massimo Maccarone scored the winner to send a jubilant Boro team through to the semi-finals.

 The semi final against Steaua Bucharest proved to be just as close and exciting as the quarter-final.
 The first leg in Bucharest finished 1–0 to Steaua, leaving Boro with a good chance of progressing if they put in a good performance in the home leg.
 Things didn't go to plan though and Middlesbrough conceded 2 early goals, and go down 3–0 on aggregate.
 This meant that Boro again needed four goals to progress in the competition.
 Amazingly, Boro drew level through goals from Maccarone, Viduka and Riggott.
 Somehow Middlesbrough managed to get the goal they needed, in the last minute of added time a cross was met with a diving header from Maccarone to go 4–3 up on aggregate and seal the tie for Middlesbrough.
 This meant a place in the final against Sevilla waited for the team on 10 May 2006.

-The final didn't go to plan though, and a very tired performance from the Boro team gave Sevilla a 4–0 victory.
-Despite the loss, the cup run was an amazing experience for the fans and it will stay in their memories for a long time.
+The final didn't go to plan though, and a very tired performance from team gave Sevilla a 4–0 victory.
+Despite the loss, the cup run was an incredible experience for the fans and it will stay in their memories for a long time.